historical-theology/stthomas/faith-reason-revelation/cumulative-essay-f2023.md

 Your first submission for this essay assignment will be your best effort.

-You will, however, be allowed to do a revision in which you incorporate either my (Dr. Stephan's) feedback.
+You will, however, be allowed to do a revision in which you incorporate my (Dr. Stephan's) feedback.

 ***